vivianc830/dropdownmenu/README.md

-Run `npm start` in terminal
-Open [http://localhost:3000](http://localhost:3000) to view it in browser
+Run `npm start` in terminal and open [http://localhost:3000](http://localhost:3000) to view it in browser